Markyate Surgery1 Hicks RoadMarkyateSt Albans, AL3 8LJTel: 01582 841559

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.

-As from 1st October 2016, charges for non NHS work at Markyate Surgery, will increase, please ask reception for more details.
+As from 1st June 2017, charges for non NHS Services at Markyate Surgery, will increase, please ask reception for more details.

 Please ask at the Reception if you are unclear about any of these charges.All fees are including VAT at 20% unless otherwise stated.